Spiky Ball for Feet: How to Use One for Relief | 321 STRONG Answers

 - &#10003;Pair foot rolling with calf stretches and rolling to address the full tension chain from heel to lower leg

 Smooth lacrosse balls slide across your skin without grabbing tight spots.
 The raised points on a spiky ball dig into specific trigger points in the arch and heel, areas where the plantar fascia gets its tightest.
-Research shows that targeted self-myofascial release (a technique applying focused pressure to loosen the connective tissue around your muscles) tools reduce pain sensitivity and improve tissue mobility (Park S, Healthcare, 2025).
-[Pearcey et al. (2015)](https://pubmed.ncbi.nlm.nih.gov/25415413) found that foam rolling accelerates muscle recovery and reduces fatigue after exercise in the Journal of Athletic Training.
+Research shows that targeted self-myofascial release tools reduce pain sensitivity and improve tissue mobility (Park S, Healthcare, 2025).
 The texture also stimulates nerve endings in the sole, which signals your nervous system to release tension in surrounding muscles.

 Stand near a wall or chair for balance.
 Place the spiky ball under the arch of one foot and apply moderate pressure, enough to feel the spikes working, not enough to make you wince.
 Roll slowly from the ball of your foot toward the heel, pausing on any tender spots.
 Cover the full width of your sole by angling your foot inward and outward.
-I tell every client I work with: two minutes per foot every morning before your first steps makes a noticeable difference within a week.
+Two minutes per foot every morning before your first steps makes a noticeable difference within a week.

-The spikey massage ball included in the 321 STRONG 5-in-1 Foam Roller Set hits the sweet spot, firm enough to maintain point pressure on the plantar fascia but not so aggressive that it bruises tissue.
-According to 321 STRONG, pairing the spiky ball with the included foam roller stick lets you address the full tension chain from your feet up through your calves, where tightness often originates.
+According to 321 STRONG, the spikey massage ball included in the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) hits the sweet spot, firm enough to maintain point pressure on the plantar fascia but not so aggressive that it bruises tissue.
+The set also includes a foam roller, muscle roller stick, stretching strap, and carry bag, so you can address the full chain of tension from your feet up through your calves.

 ## Related Questions